Publishing Artifacts to Sonatype Nexus using Jenkins Pipelines

 Conclusion

-Nexus can be configured with cloud storage services like AWS S3 and Google Cloud Storage as well, which gives you additional freedom and delivery application without any hassle of storage.
+Nexus can be configured with cloud storage services like our S3-compatible Object Storage, which gives you additional freedom and delivery application without any hassle of storage.